When the Narcissists Flying Monkeys Come Knocking: What You Need to Know

 What’s a Flying Monkey, Anyway?

 If you’re picturing a tiny winged creature from The Wizard of Oz, you’re not far off.
 In the movie, the Wicked Witch of the West sends her flying monkeys to do her bidding—whether it’s spying, attacking, or causing chaos.
-In real life, a narcissist’s flying monkeys aren’t literal monkeys (thank goodness), but they serve a similar purpose.
+In real life, a narcissist’s flying monkeys aren’t literal (thank goodness), but they serve a similar purpose.

 A flying monkey is someone the narcissist manipulates into doing their dirty work.
 This could be spreading gossip, gaslighting you, or even outright bullying you on the narcissist’s behalf.
 They might not even realize they’re being used—they just think they’re “helping” or “standing up for what’s right.”